 There are 5 Pokemon types that are super effective against the Fire and Ghost dual type (Water, Ground, Rock, Ghost, and Dark) and 2 types that have no effect against it (Normal and Fighting).
 There are 7 Pokemon types that are ineffective against it (Fire, Grass, Ice, Poison, Bug, Steel, and Fairy).

 Quaxly’s final form, Quaquaval, is a Water and Fighting type.

 There are 5 Pokemon types that are super effective against the Water and Fighting dual type (Electric, Grass, Flying, Bug, and Fairy) and 7 Pokemon types that are ineffective against it (Fire, Water, Ice, Ghost, Bug, Dark, and Steel).

 Fuecoco stands out again here, with Quaxly coming in second and Sprigatito coming last.

 Each of these Pokemon has a Hidden Ability and standard Ability.
-They’re worth considering when you’re trying to pick the best starter Pokemon in Pokemon Scarlet and Pokemon Violet.
+They’re worth considering when you’re trying to pick the best starter Pokemon in Pokemon Violet & Scarlet.